vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 A downside is that the language can be less forgiving.
 An upside is that the language makes us be precise and makes it harder to "programming by coincidence".
 Rather than simply estimate parameters using a model, we must understand their data structure within the model.
-That being said, I've spend many an hour refreshing linear algebra to understand my Stan code and dimensions of objects.
+That being said, I've spend many an hour refreshing my linear algebra skills to understand my Stan code and dimensions of objects.
 But, the end products were code that I now trust and run quickly.

 Second, Stan uses code blocks.